How to Add Xdebug to the Official Docker WordPress Image

 Please notice: If your WordPress project is located in a folder on your macOS or Windows computer and shared to an Ubuntu virtual machine using Oracle VirtualBox Guest Additions, and if your project is running inside a Docker container on that virtual machine, your Dockerfile could be a little bit more complicated.
 It sounds not easy.
 But actually, it is pretty straightforward.
 And I often use this setup for local development.

-Your docker-compose.yml file can look like this now:
+Your compose.yaml file can look like this now:

 services: